 Epigastric pain affects the middle of the upper abdomen, just below the ribcage.
-It is common during pregnancy, but other causes range from eating too much to a peptic ulcer.
+It is common during pregnancy.
+Other causes include indigestion, acid reflux and GERD, peptic ulcer disease, and more.

 There are many common digestive problems associated with epigastric pain, as well as a range of other underlying conditions that can cause pain in that area.

 Serious cases may be life-threatening, and it is important to work with a doctor to understand the difference between a simple cause of epigastric pain and a more serious underlying condition.

 Indigestion usually occurs after eating.
 When a person eats something, the stomach produces acid to digest the food.
 Sometimes, this acid can irritate the lining of the digestive system.

 - feeling full or bloated, even if the portion size was not big

 These symptoms are often felt alongside epigastric pain.
 While indigestion happens to everyone from time to time, it may be a sign that a person is intolerant of something they have recently eaten.